 * * *

-40.9.7 Assessment For Non Resource-Specific System Resources
+40.9.7 Assessment For NRS-RA Resources

 Non-Resource-Specific System Resources that provide Resource Adequacy Capacity will comprise a distinct category for purposes of the CAISO’s Availability Standards program.
 This category will utilize the same Availability Standard determined for other Resource Adequacy Resources in accordance with Section 40.9.4.1, but will have its own availability calculations, as well as a separate account for settling Non-Availability Charges and Availability Incentive Payments.

-40.9.7.1 Availability Standard for Non-Resource-Specific System Resources Providing Resource Adequacy Capacity
+40.9.7.1 Availability Standard for NRS-RA Resources

-The monthly Availability Standard for a non-Resource-Specific System Resource will be the Availability Standard determined in accordance with Section 40.9.4.1 to be provided in the form of Economic Bids or Self-Schedules at the resource’s designated Scheduling Point submitted to the IFM for all Availability Assessment Hours.
+Through Resource Adequacy Compliance Year 2015, the monthly Availability Standard forthe non-Resource-Specific System Resources that provide Resource Adequacy Capacity will be the Availability Standard determined in accordance with Section 40.9.4.1.
+Beginning with Resource Adequacy Compliance year 2016, the monthly Availability Standard for the non-Resource-Specific System Resources that provide Resource Adequacy Capacity will be based on historical availability for the Availability Assessment Hours over the previous three years.
+Each monthly Availability Standard will be calculated as the sum of the available Resource Adequacy Capacity of the included non-Resource-Specific System Resources across all Availability Assessment Hours of the month, divided by the sum of the designated Resource Adequacy Capacity for the same set of hours and resources, and multiplied by one hundred (100) to obtain a number between zero (0) and one hundred (100) percent.
+For non-Resource Specific System Resources that provide Resource Adequacy Capacity subject to a Subset-of-Hours Contract, the sum of the available Resource Adequacy Capacity will be based on the Availability Assessment Hours of the month that overlap the hours during which the resource is contractually obligated to make the Resource Adequacy Capacity available to the CAISO.
 The Availability Standard applicable to a non-Resource Specific System Resource shall not include any hours in which the resource was prohibited by Section 30.8 from bidding across an out-of-service transmission path at its designated Scheduling Point.
-A non-Resource Specific System Resource providing Resource Adequacy Capacity whose monthly availability calculation under Section 40.9.7.2 is more than two and a half percent (2.5%) below the monthly Availability Standard will be subject to a Non-Availability Charge for the month.
-A non-Resource Specific System Resource providing Resource Adequacy Capacity whose monthly availability calculation under Section 40.9.7.2 is more than two and a half percent (2.5%) above the monthly Availability Standard will be eligible for Availability Incentive Payments.
+A non-Resource Specific System Resource providing Resource Adequacy Capacity whose monthly availability calculation under Section 40.9.7.2 is more than two and a half (2.5) percent below the monthly Availability Standard will be subject to a Non-Availability Charge for the month.
+A non-Resource Specific System Resource providing Resource Adequacy Capacity whose monthly availability calculation under Section 40.9.7.2 is more than two and a half (2.5) percent above the monthly Availability Standard will be eligible for Availability Incentive Payments.
 Non-Resource-Specific System Resources will not be included in the calculation of the Availability Standards for other Resource Adequacy Resources as determined in Section 40.9.4.

-40.9.7.2 Availability Calculation for Non-Resource-Specific System Resources Providing Resource Adequacy Capacity
+40.9.7.2 Availability Calculation for NRS-RA Resources